fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 Allen's fast walk speed and run speed allows him to quickly get ground on the opponent and lets him get his pokes into range.

 ### Offense
-### Mix-Ups
+#### Mix-Ups

-Allen doesn't have overhead normals or specials apart from `MP+MK`, so Allen relies on frame traps and tick throws along with his command grab to open a turtling opponent.
+Allen doesn't have overhead normals or specials apart from `MP+MK`, so Allen relies on [Frame Traps](#frame-traps) and [Tick Throws](#tickthrows) along with his command grab to open a turtling opponent.
 His solid crossup kick also lets him get some left-right mixup on opponents recovering from a knockdown.
 Allen's solid chip options also means that it is no big loss for his strings to be blocked.

-### Set-Ups
+#### Set-Ups

 !!! quote "Vaulting Kick into Fire Force"
     Simple chip option from fullscreen, sadly you don't get time for much of a runup before the opponent recovers.